paveu/content-publisher/README.md

 AWS troubleshooting:
 https://realpython.com/blog/python/deploying-a-django-app-to-aws-elastic-beanstalk/

-* NOTE #6: For all config envoirments(local,heroku,aws eb) you will have to setup SocialApp settings.
-So in order to get the project up and running please add Facebook SocialApp to the the Django admin.
-Do following steps:

-1. Go to admin http://project/admin/ page use login:admin, pw:admin and click at Sites.
-2. DO NOT REMOVE example.com, just edit example.com row and change example.com domain to your current project domain.
-3. Click save.
-4. Go to 'Social applications' tab and fill in facebook authentication keys.
-Those keys can be found in facebook developer page
-5. After you filled in these four steps project should be up and running.

 ### External libraries used in the project
 content-publisher uses a number of open source projects to work properly: